-The Access to Higher Education (Social Sciences and Health) offers adult learners a coordinated, integrated and supported year of study.
+The Access to Higher Education (Social Science and Health Professionals) offers adult learners a coordinated, integrated and supported year of study.

 It has been designed for adult learners who do not have the necessary entry requirements for undergraduate study at University or for learners who are looking for a change in career.
 You will gain the knowledge, academic skills and confidence necessary for successful entry into undergraduate courses or to boost your career prospects.
 You will study the equivalent of 3 A Levels in one year of study.

 Our vocationally experienced and enthusiastic teaching team will provide the right level of support to keep you motivated and on track.
 The team fully understands the needs of Access learners and can give you the guidance you need.

 You will need GCSE English at Grade A-C (4-9) or equivalent (Level 2 Functional Skills) and GCSE Maths at Grade A-C (4-9) or equivalent (Level 2 Functional Skills).

 Some Universities will only accept GCSEs to meet entry requirements.
 They will also require you to have additional GCSEs at Grade A-C (4-9) for some courses, including a science for the Health pathway.

 You will need to attend an interview to ensure you will be able to cope with the academic requirements of the course.
 This will include a numeracy and literacy assessment.

 There is no mandatory placement within the course, however it would be beneficial to have either paid or voluntary work experience in your chosen area to support your application to University and your academic work at college.